Lejondary/Lejondary/README.md

 ### Whad Hannin'! 👋

 Lifetime learner with no laptop.
-Former burger engineer.
+Former burger engineer turned actual computer engineer.
-Actual engineer.
+Traffic karaoke extraordinaire and tom hanks admirer.

-Rooster.
+🌱 I’m currently learning GCP, Linux, Python, and Go!

-🌱 I’m currently learning GCP, Linux, Python, and Go.
+🔭 I’m currently working on my lejondary site!

 <!--
 **Lejondary/Lejondary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.